VoiNetwork/governance/Proposal Submissions/Block Rewards/BlockRewards_voifoundation_20230919.md

-* Significantly improve the average health score of nodes on the Voi network.
 * Encourage best practices in node maintenance, leading to a more robust and resilient network.
 * Enhance the user experience through improved network performance and lower transaction times.
+* Improve the average health score of nodes on the Voi network.

 ## Strengthened Network Security